ShahRaj12/Email-Domain-Project/email-manager/README.md

 ## First, Install the Dependencies
 1. Run the following command: npm install
 ## To Start the Project
-2. Use this command: npm run starts
+2. Use this command: npm run start